hmanchev/ui5-uiveri5/docs/usage/locators.md

 # Locators

 ## What to prefer
-Use manually assigned IDs and prefer ID selectors in those cases.
+Always work on the highest level of abstraction that is possible in the specific case.
+* Prefer control selectors instead of DOM-level selecto.
+* Prefer ID selectors if you have manually assinged IDs.
+* Prefer hierarchical class selectors but avoid layout-specific classes and try to stick to semantical classes.

-Prefer hierarchical class selectors.
-Try to compose them the way you would explain to a human where to click.
+__Try to compose the selector as if you are explaining a manual tester where to click.__

 ## What to avoid